 4.1.
-Relationship Between International: I., ~"7' ~uc.
-J., "National Law
+Relationship Between International Law and National Law

-International law is a branch of the common law, which is meant to organize the relations between spvereign. states, between them and interl1~tional organizations, or between international organizations themselves.
+International law is a branch of the common law, which is meant to organize the relations between sovereign states, between them and international organizations, or between international organizations themselves.
 On the other hand, the national law is considered the legal group that regulates relations between the state and citizens, or between citizens themselves.
 But it may happen that the state concludes agreements and treaties with other countries, in this context, a kind of paradox may occur, or dispute between national rules which legislated by the state under the national legislative system, and between the international rules approved by the state.
 In this case, the situation of the state in front of this situation is wondered about179.